Francisco Tongio Liongson: Early political career

-Wearing the political hat
+As governor

 The Nacionalistas dominated Philippine politics thereafter.
 In Pampanga, the Progresistas held on to gubernatorial post until 1912 when Gov. Macario Arnedo lost to the Nacionalista candidate, Francisco Liongson.
 Four years earlier, Liongson won the election but the victory was subsequently lost in a protracted legal battle due to a technicality occasioned by a series of conflicting court decisions.
 Manuel Quezon highlighted Liongson's victory in 1912 as "a vindication and that he was the real governor all along in spite of what the courts have decreed."

 The Liongson gubernatorial term 1912–1916 were years of change, prosperity, and tranquility for Pampanga.
 It was the time when the first automobile and the first silent movie houses appeared in the province.
 It was a time when Francis Burton Harrison became the American Governor General who ushered in an "era of good feelings" characterized by the exodus of American colonial officials and intensive Filipinization of the government.
 Politically, Pampanga gained more freedom to shape its own destiny but became more dependent on the central government for its needed economic and educational infrastructures.
 Governor Liongson spent a fair share of his time calling in favors and pulling strings to facilitate legislative and bureaucratic action that favored Pampanga's interests.
 Economically, Pampanga benefited from the improved market conditions and the growth of commercial agriculture.
 The length of roads grew significantly, and the railroad began to ply from San Fernando East via Santa Ana and Arayat.
 Except for a threatened revival of the disgruntled Santa Iglesia cult which the governor peacefully resolved, the Liongson years were probably among the more peaceful and progressive times in Pampanga's history.